kinghacker0/Apk-Binder/README.md

 $ bash binder.sh

-Note :- You must need to sign this apk after binding payload.
+Note :- You must need to sign this apk.

 If you still have a question then visit our website for more breifl information website :- https://www.hackersking.in